-Business Experience During Name Position Age Past Five Years Lance M. Fritz Chairman, President and Chief Executive Officer of UPC and the Railroad 54 [1] Robert M. Knight, Jr. Executive Vice President and Chief Financial Officer of UPC and the Railroad 59 Current Position Eric L. Butler Executive Vice President - Chief Administrative Officer and Corporate Secretary of UPC and the Railroad 56 [2] Rhonda S. Ferguson Executive Vice President and Chief Legal Officer of UPC and the Railroad 47 [3] Todd M. Rynaski Vice President and Controller of UPC and Chief Accounting Officer and Controller of the Railroad 46 [4] Cameron A. Scott Executive Vice President and Chief Operating Officer of the Railroad 54 [5] Elizabeth F. Whited Executive Vice President and Chief Marketing Officer of the Railroad 51 [6]
+Business Experience During Name Lance M. Fritz Position Chairman, President and Chief Executive Officer of UPC and the Railroad Age 55 Past Five Years [1] Robert M. Knight, Jr. Executive Vice President and Chief Financial Officer of UPC and the Railroad 60 Current Position Rhonda S. Ferguson Executive Vice President, Chief Legal Officer and Corporate Secretary of UPC and the Railroad 48 [2] Todd M. Rynaski Vice President and Controller of UPC and Chief Accounting Officer and Controller of the Railroad 47 [3] Cameron A. Scott Executive Vice President and Chief Operating Officer of the Railroad 55 [4] Elizabeth F. Whited Executive Vice President and Chief Marketing Officer of the Railroad 52 [5]

-[1] On July 30, 2015, Mr. Fritz was named Chairman of the Board of UPC and the Railroad effective October 1, 2015.
+^[1] On July 30, 2015, Mr. Fritz was named Chairman of the Board of UPC and the Railroad effective October 1, 2015.
 Mr. Fritz was elected President and Chief Executive Officer of UPC and the Railroad effective February 5, 2015.
 Previously, Mr. Fritz was President and Chief Operating Officer of the Railroad effective February 6, 2014, Executive Vice President - Operations of the Railroad effective September 1, 2010, and Vice President - Operations of the Railroad effective January 1, 2010.